Domino® Sugar Product FAQs

 Q. Can you tell me more about Domino® Sugar products?

 A. Domino® Granulated Sugar is highly refined white sugar.
 Domino® Pure Granulated Sugar remains the brand's flagship product.
-Over the years, the Domino® Granulated Sugar product line has expanded to include a variety of forms and packages such as: Domino® Dots® Sugar Cubes, Hostess Crystal Tablets, Packets, and Superfine, which is a more finely granulated sugar that dissolves almost instantly in beverages and cooking.
+Over the years, the Domino® Granulated Sugar product line has expanded to include a variety of forms and packages such as: Domino® Dots® Sugar Cubes, Hostess Crystal Tablets, Packets, and Quick Dissolve Superfine Sugar Flip-Top Canister, which is a more finely granulated sugar that dissolves almost instantly in beverages and cooking.

 Domino® Confectioners Sugar, or powdered sugar, is granulated white sugar that has been crushed into a fine powder and cornstarch is added to prevent caking.
 It is ideal for icings or as a sprinkle-on dessert topping.
 Two different grain sizes are available, Domino® 4X and 10X Confectioners Sugars.

 Domino® Brown Sugar is a boiled brown sugar that is true brown sugar, with an amber color, soft texture and distinctive flavor.
 Domino® Light Brown and Old Fashioned Dark Brown are the two most common styles of brown sugar, which mainly vary in strength of flavor.
-Domino® Brownulated® Light Brown Sugar, another innovative product, is a brown sugar that pours freely out of the carton and never lumps, cakes or hardens.
+Domino® Pourable Light Brown Sugar Flip-Top Canister, another innovative product, is a brown sugar that pours freely out of the carton and never lumps, cakes or hardens.

 Q. What is the difference between the lot code and the UPC Code?

 A. The lot code tells us where and when the product was made and packaged.
 The UPC code identifies the product, package size and the manufacturer.